 The Jython system is a Java-based implementation that interfaces with Java and IronPython provides interfaces to Microsoft .NET languages.

-E.46.2 Guidance to language users
+6.47.2 Guidance to language users

 Use the language interface APIs documented on the Python web site for interfacing to C/C++, the Jython web site for Java, the IronPython web site for .NET languages, and for all other languages consider creating intermediary C or C++ modules to call functions in the other languages since many languages have documented API’s to C and C++.

-E.47 Dynamically-linked Code and Self-modifying Code [NYY]
+6.48 Dynamically-linked Code and Self-modifying Code [NYY]

-E.47.1 Applicability to language
+6.48.1 Applicability to language

 Python supports dynamic linking by design.
 The import statement fetches a file (known as a module in Python), compiles it and executes the resultant byte code at run time.
 This is the normal way in which external logic is made accessible to a Python program therefore Python is inherently exposed to any vulnerabilities that cause a different file to be imported: